brantburnett/couchbase-index-manager/README.md

 | lifecycle.drop     | N | If true, drops the index if it exists. |

 A primary index *must not* have index_key or condition properties.
 A secondary index *must* have values in the index_key array.
 Additionally, there may not be more than one primary index in the set of definitions.

+For Couchbase Server 5.0 and later, you may append `DESC` to the end of an index_key to use a descending collation.

 If `nodes` and `num_replica` are both present, then `num_replica` must be the number of nodes minus one.